DrJulik/library_mern/client/docs/FRONTEND_STRUCTURE.md

 ### User Management
 - Admin can view all users
 - Admin can create new admin accounts
-- Users have avatars and borrowing history
+- Users have borrowing history

 ---